 Q: Can anyone other than a parent get custody of a child?

 A: In some cases, people other than a child's parents may wish to obtain custody -- including relatives like grandparents, aunts, uncles, close family friends, or other people who wish to get custody of a child.
 Some states label such a situation as "non-parental" or "third-party" custody.
-Other states refer to the third-party's goal in these situations as seeking "guardianship" of the child, rather than custody.
+Other states refer to the third party's goal in these situations as seeking "guardianship" of the child, rather than custody.
+This is why it is so imperative to check your state's specific statutes to see which rules apply to you and your case.

 Q: Do grandparents have a legal right to visitation with their grandchildren?